INTRODUCING THE TEAM

 In addition, an important part of learning within Year 6 includes preparation for SAT’s.
 We work hard to build the skills and knowledge which are necessary in order to help them to feel ready, not just for the tests, but as they move forward into secondary education.

-Our topic this term is The Hundred Years’ War.
+Our topic this term is Frozen Worlds: The Great Serum Race

 Tuesday 10th December 2019

 Today we enjoyed performing our play scripts!

 Today we published our narrative about a peasant child during the Hundred Years’ War.

 This afternoon the children enjoyed researching information about Henry VI for their fact files.

 This morning the children enjoyed working with a family member to share strategies for learning spellings.